Skip To Main Content

 Fine Arts students explore three-dimensional design elements and principles through projects of original design.
 Students use a variety of techniques including carving, casting, construction and modeling and students work in metal, clay, wood, wire, paper, plaster, stone and found objects.
 Studio fee, Prerequisite: B in one of the following courses: ADR664, ADR601, ADE671, AMJ671, ACY661 or ADE771 (full year – 1 credit) 11 & 12.

-Students explore digital art making through a variety of techniques, including digital painting and drawing, digital collage through scanning and photography, and manipulation of text.
-Students use Adobe Photoshop and Adobe Illustrator to create art and narrate; students explore character development and digital aesthetics in graphic novels and comics.
-Studio fee, Prerequisite: (one of the following) ADR601, ADR661 or ADR664. (½ year – ½ credit) 10, 11 & 12.
+Students explore digital illustration through a variety of techniques, including digital painting and drawing techniques.
+Students will use iPads and Procreate to problem-solve, and express visual creativity and personal expression through their art.
+Prerequisite: (one of the following) ADR601, ADR661 or ADR664.
+Studio fee (½ year – ½ credit) 10, 11 & 12.

 Students learn basic design development using com-puters and various traditional art materials.
 Students prepare for the demands of the graphic designer using Photoshop and Illustrator and develop the skills of the visual communicator as they begin to build a portfolio.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.